How to Treat Cold Sores and Stop Them From Spreading

 I would like share with you today a guest post from Joydeep Majumder who is a healthcare expert specialized in preventive healthcare for infectious skin disorders.
 He discussed in this article various measures for preventing cold sores from spreading.
-If you are suffering from this disease then cold sore remedies will be the best option to start.
+If you are suffering from this disease then cold sore natural remedies will be the best option to start.

 Cold sore is a contagious skin infection that cannot be prevented from occurring and cannot be prevented from relapsing as well.
 Herpes Simplex virus which is responsible for the disease cannot be completely destroyed once a person comes into contact with it.
 The virus which can be non-symptomatic as well can be responsible for the primary infection of cold sore or recurring outbreak of the disease.

 Cold sores are fluid filled blisters appearing on and around the lips or inside the mouth.
 The infection is spread through contact of body fluid and naturally preventing physical contact with the affected person is important to stay clear of the disease.

 It is said that around 80% of people carry the virus within while few actually cold sore.
 So even from an otherwise skin-healthy person without any symptom of cold sores there is a chance of spreading the infection, particularly from the body fluid.
 Even newborns can be vulnerable to the infection from saliva touching the skin while kissing the baby.
 Cold sore also spread to other parts of the body by touching the sore spot with hands.
 Here below we have explained key aspects to prevent cold sores from spreading.

 Cold sore is spread very easily by touching the sore spot or pricking it.
 Avoid touching the sores with bare hand and if at all needed for applying medication use a piece of cotton for the purpose.
 Cold sore infection is spread by the sore pus or fluid and you must take precaution in preventing other body parts in coming into contact with it.